hargoniX/fil-rb/doc/report.typ

 Since these functions have a lot of similar cases, it would become quite repetitive to prove the subgoals without the help of automation.
 Therefore we try to reduce all the used functions to common terms and functions, s.t. the proof automation - in this case `aesop` @aesop - can reason with the context about the goals.
-Afterwards the development loop mostly boils down to understanding where the proof automation gets stuck, and then extend either `simp` or `aesop` with new theorems to enable more progress or introduce some case specific fact about e.g. transitivity.
+Afterwards, the development loop mostly boils down to understanding where the proof automation gets stuck, and then extend either `simp` or `aesop` with new theorems to enable more progress or introduce some case specific fact about e.g. transitivity.

 Since this invariant is the easiest to automate due to the straightforward structure and also the easiest way to show that our red-black tree implementation has no bad code path,